MFZB

 MFZB (abbreviation of Motherfucking Zebrahead, Bitch) is the fourth studio album released by American punk rock band Zebrahead.
 "Rescue Me" was released to radio on January 20, 2004.

 The title of the album originally comes from the band's fanclub of the same name.
-The first 1,000 copies of the CD release of it were made available in four different colors; red, yellow, green and blue, with blue being the official color with later copies.
+The first 1,000 copies of the American CD release were made available in four different colors; red, yellow, green and blue, the latter being the official color with later copies.

 The songs "Falling Apart" and "Alone" were featured in the video game, WWE SmackDown! vs. Raw and its GameCube counterpart, WWE Day of Reckoning.